computor-tools/qubic-lrv/README.md

 Lite client verification routine collects and compares 451 votes signed by discrete computor public keys.
 This logic will be revisited after core is changed to rely on arb signature for faulty computors.
 At least 451 prev tick votes and 451 current tick votes are compared against each other, if aligned we detect _finality_ of prev tick.

 Client may receive arbitrary data from `RESOND_ENTITY` message, for this reason we use such messages to calculate merkle root.
-The root is compared to the corresponding prev spectrum digest aligning with 451 next tick votes.
+The root is compared to the corresponding prev spectrum digest aligning in 451 next tick votes.
 If matching, entity data are accepted and we deduce execution status of issued transactions.
 Ticks can be skipped because issuance awaits status of previous transaction.

 ### Networking